andreapassini/DontLetLukeFall/Documentation/GDD.md

 ![OverlappingCharacter-PlatformSnapping](https://user-images.githubusercontent.com/71270277/195995428-ce0da647-1e02-4a5d-9562-06ae12c64bb7.png)

+- **Enemies**

+Player will not be able to place platform over enemy outline.

 - **Player Platform**

 Player will be able to place a platform over one or more player platforms causing a **Platform Combination**.